Featured conditions Brain tumor, breast cancer, colon cancer, congenital heart disease, heart arrhythmia. See more conditions.

 Two types of cells line the surface of the cervix, and both can become cancerous.
-One type (glandular cells) has a column-shaped appearance.
-The other type (squamous cells) is thin and flat.
-The boundary between the two types of cells is where cervical cancer most commonly occurs.
+Glandular cells have a column-shaped appearance.
+Squamous cells are thin and flat.
+The boundary between the two types of cells is where most cervical cancers start.

 Mayo Clinic does not endorse companies or products.
 Advertising revenue supports our not-for-profit mission.